Ricette di Sicilia

 - 6

-For the cream: warm the milk with vanilla powder and lemon zest.
-Separately, whisk the egg yolks with caster sugar and cornflour.
+To make the cream: gently warm the milk with vanilla powder and lemon zest.
+Separately, whisk the egg yolks with sugar and custard powder.

 - 7

-Gradually pour the hot milk over the egg mixture and cook gently until thickened, then set aside to cool.
+Pour the hot milk over the egg mixture and cook until thickened, then leave to cool.

 - 8

-Beat the butter with icing sugar until fluffy, then fold in the cooled cream.
-Chill in the fridge for 30 minutes.
+Beat the butter with the icing sugar until fluffy, then fold in the cooled cream and chill for 30 minutes.

 - 9

-For the soak: bring water and sugar to a boil for 5 minutes, cool completely, then stir in the rum.
+For the syrup: bring the water and sugar to a boil for 5 minutes, let cool, then stir in the rum.

 - 10

-Slice the brioche buns in half, hollow out the centre saving the crumbs.
-Dip each half in the rum soak and fill generously with the cream.
+Slice the brioche balls in half, hollow out the centres reserving the crumbs, soak them in the syrup and fill with the cream.

 - 11

-Rejoin the halves and spread cream all over the outside.
-Roll them in the finely crushed brioche crumbs and decorate with marzipan leaves and glace cherries.
+Sandwich the halves back together, spread cream on the outside, roll them in the crushed crumbs and decorate with marzipan leaves and glacé cherries.

 - 12